janhq/docs/blog/2024-03-25-data-is-a-moat.md

 ### Illustrating Catastrophic Forgetting

 Catastrophic forgetting can be visualized as a ball in a multidimensional landscape, where moving towards new knowledge risks losing grasp on the old.
-Original data acts as a map, guiding fine-tuning in a way that incorporates new information while safeguarding existing knowledge.
+Pre-trained data acts as a map, guiding fine-tuning in a way that incorporates new information while safeguarding existing knowledge.

 ![Gradient decent](img/gradient-decent.gif)